Physical Therapist Salary USA 2026: Complete Guide

 Q: How do physical therapists compare to physicians?

-A: Physicians earn significantly more than physical therapists.
+A: Physicians earn significantly more.
 Doctor average is $250,000+.
 PT average is $95,000.
-However, physical therapists have shorter education paths and lower education debt.
+However, physical therapists have shorter education paths.

 Q: What’s considered high income for a physical therapist?